jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 </div>

-This weapon has a very short, fixed-length buttstock to shift its mass closer to the shooter's body where it's most easily supported.
+This weapon has a very short, fixed-length buttstock to shift its mass closer to the operator's body where it's most easily supported.
 If it had the 33° grip angle that's most common in modern carbines, then the short stock would make it uncomfortable for the wrist of the shooter's dominant hand; so the grip is instead nearly vertical (a mere 13°) as in a PDW.
 The RC1 is meant to be as